felipequaquio/nlw3/README.md

 This app was created to search for orphanages in a city using a map, see details of operation and register new orphanages.

+Before running the application, duplicate each .env.example file (in the root folder, the backend folder and the web folder) and rename it to .env.
+Change all variables according your operational system and personal settings.

+**Important: instructions for setting the environment variables are in each .env.example file.
+The variables must be the same as in the .env file in the project's root folder.**

-To run application, follow one of the steps bellow.
+After seting the variables in the .env file, follow one of the steps bellow.

 **1- Using Docker**